-- Ethics matters are dealt with at the highest level of the organisation through the Ethics Committee, a sub-committee of JCDecaux's Supervisory Board. - The Code of Ethics and its Practical Guide are made available and must be signed by all JCDecaux employees. - A training programme on the Group's ethical and social principles and suppliers' relations was deployed in October 2019 in order to raise employees' awareness and formalise their commitments to respecting the Group's principles and standards to operate.
-The objective is that 100% of connected employees finish the training and that all employees across the World sign their commitment by the end of 2021. - An online training on corruption prevention was carried out in all Group subsidiaries in 2016. - A corporate procedure on the diffusion of JCDecaux Ethic, Social and Suppliers Charters was communicated in July 2019 to improve employee awareness on the Group's fundamental Charters and the Code of Conduct of Suppliers. - A legal representation letter is signed by each subsidiary's General Management every year stating their compliance with the Code of Ethics and its principles. - A verification of the local deployment of the Code of Ethics is carried out by the Internal Audit Department when auditing subsidiaries. - An ethics online confidential alert procedure is in place and available to all employees.
-Six alerts were reported in 2019 (three were dropped and three were closed following an investigation by the Vigilance Committee. - The signature of the Code of Conduct of Suppliers has reached 88% of Group key suppliers in 2019.
-This measure is currently being expanded. - A yearly evaluation and an audit every three years of key suppliers including ethics criteria are carried out.
-In 2019, 69% of key suppliers were evaluated and 64% of key direct suppliers were audited.
-This measure is also currently being expanded.
+- Ethics matters are dealt with at the highest level of the organisation through the Ethics Committee, a sub-committee of JCDecaux's Supervisory Board. - The Code of Ethics and its Practical Guide are made available and must be signed by all JCDecaux employees. - An online training programme on the Group's ethical and social principles and suppliers' relations was deployed in October 2019 in order to raise employees' awareness and formalise their commitments to respecting the Group's principles and standards to operate.
+The objective is that 100% of connected employees finish the training and that all employees across the World sign their commitment by the end of 2021.
+As of December 15th 2021, the completion rate of this training course by online signatories was of 95%. - An online training on corruption prevention was carried out in all Group subsidiaries in 2016. - A corporate procedure on the diffusion of JCDecaux Ethic, Social and Suppliers Charters was communicated in July 2019 to improve employee awareness on the Group's fundamental Charters and the Code of Conduct of Suppliers and to present the Group's new objectives in terms of employee commitment, i.e. 100% of JCDecaux employees worldwide have signed their commitment by the end of 2022. - A legal representation letter is signed by each subsidiary's General Management every year stating their compliance with the Code of Ethics and its principles. - A verification of the local deployment of the Code of Ethics is carried out by the Internal Audit Department when auditing subsidiaries. - An ethics online confidential alert procedure is in place and available to all employees.
+In 2020; six alerts were reported, considered groundless following an investigation and so closed by the Ethics Committee. - The signature of the Code of Conduct of Suppliers has reached 100% of Group key suppliers in 2020.
+This achievement is to be maintained in the following years. - A yearly evaluation and an audit every three years of key suppliers including ethics criteria are carried out.
+In 2020, 68% of key suppliers were evaluated and 59% of key direct suppliers were audited.
+The figures have decreased this year as evaluation and audit processes have had to be postponed due to the health crisis and related mobility restrictions.
+These measures are currently being expanded.

-Public references: 2019 Registration Document (pdf pages 73; 85-86; 320-321; 332)
+Public references: 2020 Registration Document (pdf pages 78; 92-94; 333-334; 344)